HOFA Gallery, London presents RETNA, an exclusive in gallery and virtual exhibition titled ‘Valle de Guadalupe’ (December 8 to 31, 2020)

 - Press Preview 7 December 2020

-London, UK, 2020-Nov-26 — /EPR Network/ — RETNA (Marquis Lewis), the internationally renowned street artist whose signature hieroglyphics are highly coveted by collectors on both sides of the Atlantic, will be unveiling new and never-before-seen works in an exhibition titled ‘Valle de Guadalupe’ this December (8 – 31) at HOFA Gallery, London.
+London, UK, 2020-Nov-27 — /EPR Network/ —RETNA (Marquis Lewis), the internationally renowned street artist whose signature hieroglyphics are highly coveted by collectors on both sides of the Atlantic, will be unveiling new and never-before-seen works in an exhibition titled ‘Valle de Guadalupe’ this December (8 – 31) at HOFA Gallery, London.
 The press preview will take place on 7 December, followed by an official opening to the public on 8 December both in gallery and virtually.

 This new body of works are the last RETNA will create in 2020 and his first show after a creative retreat in Valle de Guadalupe, Mexico, where these new works were conceived and created.
 These soon-to-be-released paintings vary in size, including three diptychs, and they showcase RETNA’s signature style infused with rejuvenated vigour, calligraphic flare and heightened precision arising from the artist’s renewed creative clarity.
 With fiery red, terracotta and brown backgrounds and scripts written in gleaming gold and dusted paints, the paintings draw richly from the ambience and warmth of Mexico.